When AI Gives You Too Much of a Good Thing

 Where Your Attention Leaks Away

-Your attention is currency — and AI is designed to keep you spending.
+Your attention is currency.
+And AI is designed to keep you spending.

-The same traps show up on social media — scrolling, comparing, collecting ideas — but AI can feel trickier because it looks productive.
+The same traps show up on social media.
+Scrolling, comparing, collecting ideas.
+But AI can feel trickier because it looks productive.

 Both reward your attention; the question is: what actually deserves it?

-But simplicity is powerful energy.
 It invites you to ask: “What really matters here?
 What is all this information in service to?”

 When you start treating your attention as sacred, you notice how much of it leaks into “just-in-case” ideas and “maybe-someday” projects.